cloudboss/easyto/README.md

 > [!NOTE]
 > The EC2 instance must have an instance profile with permission to call `ssm:GetParameter`, `ssm:GetParametersByPath`, and `kms:Decrypt` for the KMS key used to encrypt the parameter if they are of type `SecureString` and a customer-managed key was used.

 An SSM volume is a pseudo-volume, as the parameters from SSM Parameter Store are copied as files to the object's `mount.destination` one time on boot.
 Any updates to the parameters would require a reboot to get the new values.
 The files are always written with permissions of `0600`, even if the parameters are not of type `SecureString`.
-The owner and group of the files defaults to `security.run-as-user` and `security.run-as-group` unless explicitly specified in the volume's `mount.user-id` and `mount.group-id`.
+The owner and group of the files defaults to `security.run-as-user-id` and `security.run-as-group-id` unless explicitly specified in the volume's `mount.user-id` and `mount.group-id`.

 `path`: (Required, type _string_) - The SSM parameter path.
 If the path begins with `/` and has parameters below it, everything under it will be retrieved and stored in files named the same as the parameters under `mount.destination`, omitting the leading `path`.
 The SSM parameters can be nested, and those with child parameters will be used to create subdirectories below them.
 If `path` is the full path of a single parameter or does not begin with `/`, it must resolve to a single parameter, and `mount.destination` will be the file name on disk.